grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Maybe that's the real fucking reason she wanted me up here!"
 Gregory grinned at Hemi as the rain soaked his face.

 Gregory clipped on a lifeline and climbed up to the lookout ring, his meaty hands almost glowing white where they peaked out from under the black slicker and gripped the wet steel ladder.
 In the lookout ring, he doubled up his safety line.
+From that modest height it looked like he could reach up and touch the long drifting tendrils of the low scudding clouds above his head.
 He withdrew a pair of binoculars from under his slicker, but they were nearly useless in a matter of seconds.
 He reverted to holding the brim of his hood down to shade his eyes from the water that came down at him.
 Though little good it did against the water that rose up at him.

 [//]: # (### Cassandra on sonar in the storm)